Photographic Expedition to the Antarctic Peninsula and South Shetland Islands

 What’s Not Included?

 Air transportation to/from Ushuaia, Argentina.
 Passport and visa fees.
 Items of a personal nature.
 Alcoholic beverages and soft drinks.
 Tips for the ship's crew (recommended $15 per passenger per day).
 Expedition-related clothing and gear.
 Ship to shore communication (ship's email, satellite phone).
-Travel medical insurance (required).
+Travel Medical Insurance and Medical Evacuation Insurance (required).
 Anything not specifically listed as included.

 A non-refundable deposit of 25% (based on cabin chosen) is due upon registration and will secure your spot on this expedition.
 Further non-refundable payment of 25% is due by November 30, 2016.
 Final balance will be due May 31, 2017.
 Your payments are firm commitments and are not refundable, which is why we strongly encourage you to have trip cancellation insurance in case something should happen to you and you cannot go on the trip.
 Of course, if you have to cancel for any reason, and we can fill your spot, we'll refund your payments.
 Payments can be made by your credit card, personal check, or bank transfer.

 While not expected, a standard clause with all such voyages is that if fuel prices increase between now and our voyage more than anticipated, there is the possibility of a fuel surcharge.